Steven-Douglass/batch-demo/README.md

 ./mvnw clean install
 ```

-The next step is to run the docker-compose.yml file.
+The next step is to run the docker-compose.yml file from the project root folder.
 This will create individual containers for the Spring Boot backend, the Angular frontend, and the PostgreSQL database.

 ```
 docker-compose up